 It is the fundamental process common to all living creatures.
-It is not preventable at our current levels of science and research.
-But we can make sure we grow older with beauty and grace.
-It is simply a matter of taking care of ourselves on the inside and outside.
-Inside we can make sure we consume high quality organic foods.
+It is not preventable at our current levels of science and research, but we can make sure we grow older with beauty and grace.
+It's simply a matter of taking care of ourselves on the inside and outside.
+Inside, we can make sure we consume high quality organic foods.
 We can make sure we get the right amount of sleep and exercise.
 And on the outside we can make sure we're utilizing what both ancient and modern science has to offer to help our skin.

 Modern Anti-Aging Skincare is all about Peptide technology and for very good reason.
 The use of peptides in topical skincare is both effective and safe if responsibly sourced and formulated with knowledge and care.
 Peptides can help your skin hold more moisture, eliminate fine line wrinkles, regain firmness and even out skin tone.

 Peptides control collegen production by stimulating Fibroblast cells to make collagen on demand.
 The problem is we age and produce less of the viable peptide messagners.

 Just a nice cross section of skin with collagen producing Fibroblasts so you know where your collagen comes from.

 I would like to inject here that I do not like the term anti-aging, but will use it anyway through this article.
 But when you see the term anti-aging please know what I really mean is skin that is healthy, radiantly glowing, well moisturized and firm.
 And also note the inclusion of these bold side-notes, they are in place to keep the focus and content of the article within reach.